Harald-U/kubernetes-handson/docs/lab4.md

 # Lab 4: Connect ToDo with MySQL using Environment Variables

-This is the docker command from Docker 101 that will connect the ToDo app with MySQL.
+This was the docker command from the Docker 101 workshop that will connect the ToDo app with MySQL.

 > Again: **Do not run this command!**